 If you notice that there are dirt particles covering your solar panels you can use your garden hose to wash it down with water.
 Best time of the day to do this is in the evening or early in the morning.
 Make sure that the day is clear and bright and always watch where you step.
 Watering down your solar panels will make your roofing material slippery so make sure to be extra careful.

 You can also install automated solar panel cleaners which are best described as sprinklers.
 This will save you all the trouble of climbing your roofing system every once in a while to clean your solar panels.
 There are cleaning systems which can be programmed by your needs.
 This can be a great solution for you if you live in a dusty and dry area.

 Solar panels can do wonders for your home all while lowering your energy bills.
-But, as David, my favorite Raleigh, NC roofer told me, people often install solar panels without consulting with their trusted, local roofing contractor, and it can end up bad.
+People often install solar panels without consulting with their trusted, local roofing contractor, and it can end up bad.
 Not every roof is the right fit for solar panels and hiring a bad roofer can leave you with poorly installed solar panels.
 This will just leave you with even more expenses.
 If your solar panels are installed on the wrong side of your roof, you will just lose money over time.
 That is why it is vital to consult with a trusted roofing company before you decide to install solar panels.